 Foreign Language Education

 As the world becomes increasingly interconnected through the processes of globalization, proficiency in more than one language is critical for business, trade, diplomacy, and to promote international cooperation, mutual understanding, and respect.
-For students, learning more than one language can that can enrich their academic and life experiences and open doors to opportunities Thus, it is important to become proficient in other languages.
+For students, learning more than one language can enrich their academic and life experiences and open doors to opportunities Thus, it is important to become proficient in other languages.
 For individuals, research points to the strong cognitive benefits of language learning while knowledge of more than one language provides a strong advantage for career advancement.

 The need for skilled speakers of languages other than English has been studied and discussed for more than fifty years at various levels of government and the private sector.
 Despite these concerns, foreign language offerings in schools have decreased and student enrollment in foreign languages has declined.
 This does not bode well for the ability of the K-12 system to meet the foreign language proficiency needs of the U.S. On the other hand, in schools where foreign languages are taught, more schools teach Arabic and Chinese than before, reflecting the security and economic priorities of the country.